dominicpoeschko/remote_fmt/README.md

 Another difference is the function call of the `remote_fmt::parse(...)` function.
 In this example the function is called with a catalog.

 #### Catalog Generator Example
-In this examlpe the usage of the catalog generator is covered [examples/basic_usage.cpp](examples/basic_usage.cpp).
+In this example the usage of the catalog generator is covered [examples/basic_usage.cpp](examples/basic_usage.cpp).

 To use the catalog generator you must have installed python on your computer.
 The generator can be called in the `CMakeLists.txt` of your project with the following function: